joshuateoh/bytecode_audio/readme.txt

 - Improve the speech recognition functions and add in help files for the speech recognition
 - Text to Speech feature is planned to be added in the future.
 - audio_snapshot - had the option set snapshot duration using number of bytes
+- Add a function to grab the entire buffer data instead of just the snapshot